Hobbs & Shaw: Critical response

 Writing for Variety, Peter Debruge wrote, "Fan favorites Dwayne Johnson and Jason Statham milk the friction between their characters while teaming up to save the world in this gratuitously over-the-top spinoff."
 Eric Kohn of IndieWire gave the film a "B−" and stated, "Strip away the meandering exposition and Hobbs & Shaw is an old-school screwball comedy that just happens to feature two major action stars."
 Conversely, the Chicago Sun-Times's Richard Roeper gave the film 1.5 out of 4 stars, writing, "In case of bad-movie emergency, break glass.
 Over the two-hour-plus running time of the painfully long, exceedingly tedious, consistently unimaginative and quite dopey Hobbs & Shaw, I counted some 13 instances in which humans and/or vehicles went crashing through panes of glass."

+Katie Walsh of Pittsburgh Post-Gazette earned a 2.5 out of 4 rating and said, "While director David Leitch, a former stuntman who helmed John Wick and Atomic Blonde, cooks up some truly breathtaking action sequences and stunts, some moments lose their crisp clarity."

 Accolades

 Sequel

 In November 2019, producer Hiram Garcia confirmed that all creatives involved have intentions in developing a sequel, with conversations regarding the project ongoing.
 By March 2020, Johnson confirmed that a sequel was officially in development, while the creative team was not yet decided.
 Garcia confirmed the project was in active development a month later, citing the box office performance of Hobbs & Shaw, and announced Morgan would return to write.
 Johnson expressed excitement for the sequel that same month, stating that it will introduce new characters.

 In November 2021, Johnson revealed that he had developed an original idea for the sequel, which he described as "the antithesis of Fast & Furious" and that he presented the concept to Universal Pictures chairwoman Donna Langley, as well as Garcia and Morgan.
-He elaborated the sequel would take immediate precedence over the rest of his film-slate, and further teased its development will progress after he completes the holiday-action film Red One (2023).
+He elaborated the sequel would take immediate precedence over the rest of his film-slate, and further teased its development will progress after he completes the holiday-action film Red One (2024).
 Later that month, Garcia confirmed that work on the screenplay is ongoing, calling the film "very ambitious".

-In December 2022, Universal Pictures producer Kelly McCormack revealed the film's production has been stalled, stating "we would love to [make the sequel].
-There's no conversations at this time".
+In December 2022, Universal Pictures producer Kelly McCormick stated the film's production has been stalled.

+In June 2023, Johnson announced plans for a direct sequel were postponed, and that a standalone sequel serving as a direct continuation to Fast X (2023) that would bridge into the eleventh main film was in development.
+The title was announced as Hobbs & Reyes, with Johnson and Jason Momoa set to star.
+Morgan is set to return to write the film, with Garcia, Johnson, Dany Garcia, Vin Diesel, Samantha Vincent, Jeff Kirschenbaum, and Neal H. Moritz set to produce.